azero-domains/resolver/README.md

 ![Typescript](https://img.shields.io/badge/Typescript-blue)

 This repository contains a simple Typescript package to resolve `.azero` domains issued by [AZERO Domains](https://azero.domains).
-It supports resolving domains to their associated SS58 addresses as well as the other way around.
+It supports resolving domains to their associated SS58 addresses and the other way around.

 The documentation can be found here: https://azero-domains.github.io/resolver/.

+## Disclaimer 🚨

+This package uses a testnet RPC and contracts.
+It's not ready for production use yet.

 ## Getting Started